 Wayne State study examines how neighborhoods affect police stress and behavior

-A team of Wayne State University researchers have received a grant from the National Institute of Justice to study how particular neighborhoods affect the stress and performance of Detroit Police Department officers.
+A team of Wayne State University researchers has received a grant from the National Institute of Justice to study how particular neighborhoods affect the stress and performance of Detroit Police Department officers.

 "Research on police stress is inconclusive in a lot of ways," says Bradley Smith, a WSU criminal justice professor working on the project.
 "We simply don't know what the effects of the environment are."